Whimsy Stick

 TL;DR

 High prey drive is not a behavioral problem.
-It is a neurological state with no structured outlet.
+By contrast, it is a neurological state with no structured outlet.
 Training a high prey drive dog by suppressing or punishing the drive produces a frustrated dog whose drive comes back stronger.
-Training a high prey drive dog by completing the predatory sequence deliberately, then layering structure and impulse control on top, produces a dog that is regulated, engaged with the handler, and reliable in real-world situations.
+Training a high prey drive dog by completing the prey drive sequence deliberately, then layering structure and impulse control on top, produces a controlled dog that is engaged with the handler and reliable in real-world situations.

 The framework in order: Stop unsupervised rehearsal through management.
-Complete the predatory sequence daily through structured drive sessions.
+Complete the prey drive sequence daily through structured drive sessions.
 Build impulse control under real drive arousal.
 Transfer control into real-world trigger exposure.
-Most high prey drive dogs show measurable improvement in handler engagement and baseline arousal within 2 to 3 weeks of daily consistent application.
+Most high prey drive dogs show real improvement in handler engagement and baseline arousal within 2 to 3 weeks.
+For the complete pillar, see the flirt pole training guide.
+For the professional reference, see the canine flirt pole specifications.

 Who This Guide Is For